-Emergency Overview: Metal wires in varying colors.
+Emergency Overview: Granules in varying colors.
 These products are normally not considered hazardous as shipped.
-Gloves should be worn when handling to prevent cuts and abrasions.
+Gloves should be worn when handling to prevent contaminating hands with product dust.

 Some of these products contain nickel, which is classified as toxic by prolonged inhalation, a skin sensitizer and a suspect carcinogen.
 Nickel powder is harmful for the environment.
-In the form that nickel is present in these products it does not contribute to a hazard classification of the products.
+Some of these products contain titanium dioxide which is possibly carcinogenic.
 These products contain quartz, but normally not in an inhalable fraction.
 Quartz can cause silicosis and may cause cancer.

+Avoid eye contact or inhalation of dust from these products.
 Skin contact is normally no hazard but should be avoided to prevent possible allergic reactions.